bfenetworks/ingress-bfe/docs/en_us/ingress/basic.md

 #### Restriction

-- In a Ingress resource, for each advanced condition type, no more than one `Annotation` can be configured.
+- In an Ingress resource, for each advanced condition type, no more than one `Annotation` can be configured.

 - If more than one `Annotation`s of the same advanced condition type are configured in the same Ingress resource, the last one takes effect.